Fuco1/smartparens/README.md

 Wrapping with tags
 ----------

 Wrapping with more structured tags is also supported.
 For example, in `html-mode` you might want to automatically wrap a region `some code` and change it into `<span class="code">some code</span>`.
 For this purpose, you can define tag pairs.
 These allow you to enter special tag wrapping insertion mode, where you can enter arbitrary text.
-It also automatically mirror the opening tag text in the closing tag.
+It also automatically mirror the opening tag text into the closing tag.
 Furthermore, the closing tag can be automatically transformed with any function to a different string.
 For example, the opening tag's content `span class="code"` can be transformed to just `span`.

 The tag wrapping pairs have higher priority than regular tags, that is, if it is possible to start tag-wrapping, the regular wrap mode is exited and the tag insertion mode is entered *even if* there is possible continuation of the currently inserted opening wrap pair.
 For example, if tag insertion trigger is `<` and there is a regular pair `<< >>`, this is ignored and the tag insertion mode is entered immediately after `<` is inserted.